A physics-based model of swarming jellyfish: Conclusion

 We have simulated a two-dimensional swarming dynamics.
-In reality, jellyfish swims actively in the vertical, following the day night-cycle \cite{kaartvedt2007diel, mackie1981swimming}, its prey and environmental inputs such as temperature and salinity \cite{heim2019salinity}.
-Thus, in its present form, the model Eq.~(\ref{eq activity state}-\ref{eq attr rep}) can be used to capture the vertically averaged dynamics of a swarm and the dynamics of jellyfish in periods of reduced vertical migration.
-Augmentation of the model dynamics is relatively straight forward and requires a second directional angle.
+Thus, in its present form, the model Eqs.~(\ref{eq activity state}-\ref{eq: orientation state}) and Eqs.~(\ref{eq: responses eps}-\ref{eq attr rep}) can be used to capture the vertically averaged dynamics of a swarm and the dynamics of jellyfish in periods of reduced vertical migration.
+However, in reality, jellyfish swimming is influenced by the day night-cycle \cite{kaartvedt2007diel, mackie1981swimming}, its prey and environmental inputs such as temperature and salinity \cite{heim2019salinity} which cause vertical migration.
+Augmentation of the model dynamics to three dimensions is relatively straight forward and requires a second directional angle.

+{We have chosen an over-damped positional dynamics Eq.~\eqref{eq: pos state} to model the swimming.
+By this we have in mind, that on larger scale, in the sea, the short time and length scales associated with inertia are not relevant.
+However, this assumption gives rise to two effects in our work.
+First, we observe regaining of mobility once the density of individuals becomes large enough (see Fig.~\ref{fig: passive agents phase transition}).
+Second, the phase in the velocity oscillation function $\beta(\varphi)$ Eq.~\eqref{eq: velocity} has only minimal effect on the positional dynamics as the time-average of velocity is completely determined by the shape parameter $J$.
+A future model might consider also inertia for jellyfish, including their velocity dynamics \cite{romanczuk2012active,tonertu}.
+However, such a model requires twice as much initial conditions (for the positions $\mathbf{x}_j(0)$ and velocities $\mathbf{v}_j(0)$), imposing even greater demands on any data-driven set of initial conditions.}

-Finally, the turbulence avoidance and the prey searching represent a type of first-passage problem in which the supremum of the first passage times of single agents could be used to define a first passage time for the swarm to enter the target region \cite{redner2001guide}.
+The turbulence avoidance and the prey searching represent a type of first-passage problem in which the supremum of the first passage times of single agents could be used to define a first passage time for the swarm to enter the target region \cite{redner2001guide}.
 However, we would like to point out that agent trajectories are not independent of each other and that the boundary of the target region can be expected to have a fractal, time-dependent structure according to the Reynolds number.

-Moreover, we have investigated just a finite time horizon of maximal $15$ minutes due to numerical constraints.
+Finally, we have investigated just a finite time horizon of maximal $15$ minutes due to numerical constraints.
 We think that in future analysis longer observation times are needed to capture long-term effects of swarming.